Session Persistence (Experimental)

 fresh --cmd session new <name> | Start a new named session |

-fresh --cmd session open-file <name> <files> | Open files in a running session |
+fresh --cmd session open-file <name> <files> [--wait] | Open files in a session (starts and attaches if needed) |

 fresh --cmd session kill | Kill session for current directory |